-Lifeboat in 2016 ran as a residency and career support award for recent MA graduates from University of the Arts London.
+Lifeboat is a year-long studio residency and peer mentoring and career development award for MA postgraduates from University of the Arts London.
 In 2017 Lifeboat invites group applications from artists

 To be eligible to apply for this residency you must

-- Have completed an MA (or MFA) course at one of UAL’s colleges in the past year
+- Have completed an MA (or MFA) course at one of UAL’s colleges in 2017

 - Not be enrolled in a full or part time course of study at any level during the course of the residency.